The cost of travelling

 How you should budget for travel

-- Create the budget… well that was unexpected.
+- Creating the budget... that was unexpected.

 - Set financial goals for how much you want to save before your trip.